tversteeg/registers.nvim/README.md

-let g:registers_register_key_sleep = 1 "0 by default, seconds to wait before closing the window when a register key is pressed let g:registers_show_empty_registers = 0 "1 by default, an additional line with the registers without content let g:registers_trim_whitespace = 1 "0 by default, don't show whitespace at the begin and end of the registers
+let g:registers_register_key_sleep = 1 "0 by default, seconds to wait before closing the window when a register key is pressed let g:registers_show_empty_registers = 0 "1 by default, an additional line with the registers without content let g:registers_trim_whitespace = 1 "0 by default, don't show whitespace at the begin and end of the registers let g:registers_window_border = "single" "'none' by default, can be 'single','double', 'rounded', 'solid', or 'shadow' (requires Neovim 0.5.0+)
 ```